jdhitsolutions/PSTypeExtensionTools/README.md

 ## Why You Want to Use This

 Let's say you want to update a number object, but you have no idea what the type name is.
-Once you have read help for the commands in this module you could run a PowerShell command like this:
+Once you have read help for the commands in this module, you could run a PowerShell command like this:

 ```powershell
 PS C:\> 123 | Get-PSType | Add-PSTypeExtension -MemberType ScriptProperty -MemberName SquareRoot -Value { [math]::Sqrt($this)}